 Can I use fresh apples instead of canned filling?

-Absolutely—sauté peeled apples with sugar and cinnamon until tender.
+Absolutely—sauté peeled apples with sugar and cinnamon until tender for a homemade touch.

 What if my tortillas tear?